playcanvas/developer.playcanvas.com/content/en/user-manual/xr/using-webxr.md

 ## Camera Position and Orientation in XR

 When you are presenting in XR, the position and orientation of the camera are overwritten by data from the XR session.
-If you want to implement additional movement and rotation of camera, you should add a parent entity to your camera and apply your translation to this entity.
+If you want to implement additional movement and rotation of camera, you should add a parent entity to your camera and apply your manipulations to that entity.

 ![Camera Offset][1]

-Input source ray, as well as position and rotation, are in reference space.
-So if the camera position is manipulated by a parent transformation, then the input source ray, position and rotation should be transformed accordingly.
+Input source ray, as well as position and rotation of grip and hands, provided in world space.

 ## Why can't I enable XR mode automatically?